Blackbird (2013 film): Accolades

 In 2013 Blackbird was nominated for the Scottish BAFTA Audience Award, the Audience Award at Cambridge Film Festival, and the Michael Powell Award for Best British Feature Film at Edinburgh International Film Festival and won the 'Catty Award' for Narrative Feature at Catskill Mountains Film Festival, US.
-Blackbird won two awards in 2014 - the Festival Award for Best International Film at Laughlin International Film Festival and an honorable mention for Best Feature Film at New Jersey International Festival.
+Blackbird won two awards in 2014 - the Festival Award for Best International Film at Laughlin International Film Festival and an honorable mention at the 2014 New Jersey Film Festival.

+Critical reception

+The Guardian, “Blackbird sings in praise of Scotland's cultural history.”

+Screen Daily, “Beautifully shot and knowingly artistic.”

+The Scotsman, “It’s a film that is astute about the competing cultures of modern stylings and older traditions.”